DanMcInerney/LANs.py/README.md

 python LANs.py -pcap libpcapfilename -ip 192.168.0.10
 ```

 To read from a pcap file you must include the target's IP address with the -ip option.
 It must also be in libpcap form which is the most common anyway.
+One advantage of reading from a pcap file is that you do not need to be root to execute the script.

 Aggressive usage: